20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Summary and Discussion

 The model fitting analysis favors the presence of a halo component with a spectral peak around 20 GeV at high statistical significance, in contrast to the GC GeV excess that peaks at 2--3 GeV.
 The flux of the halo component is consistent with zero at energies below 2 GeV and above 200 GeV.
 The radial profile fits well with the NFW-$\rho^2$ model (the NFW profile and gamma-ray emissivity per unit volume for the smooth distribution, $\epsilon_\gamma \propto \rho^2$), rather than $\epsilon_\gamma \propto \rho^{2.5}$ (GC GeV excess) or $\epsilon_\gamma \propto \rho^{1}$ (subhalos or decaying dark matter).
 To avoid exceeding the data when extrapolating the halo component to the GC, a profile that is slightly shallower than NFW-$\rho^2$ is preferred, especially in the central region.
 Looking at the maps of the halo model plus fit residual, the shapes are nearly spherically symmetric in all energy bins where the halo component is detected, indicating that the halo model is a good description of the observed map.

-Various types of systematic uncertainties are examined, including the GALPROP model parameters, the energy bin used to create the Fermi bubble template, and the morphology of the bubble template.
+Various types of systematic uncertainties are examined, including the GALPROP model parameters and the morphology of the Fermi bubble template.
 Due to the strong diffuse emission from cosmic-ray interactions, the systematic uncertainty of the halo component flux becomes larger at lower photon energies.
 However, the trend that the halo component rises from 1 GeV, peaks at around 20 GeV, and becomes almost undetectable above 200 GeV remains unchanged.
 In particular, it is noteworthy that the halo-like excess is detected with a similar spectrum, even when the LAT standard background model (GIEM) is used as the zero point.
 Since the GIEM includes a non-template patch created from the fit residuals, this suggests that the halo excess is not an artifact dependent on the model map templates used in the baseline analysis.

 While the possibility of astrophysical explanation cannot be ruled out, the characteristics of this ``Fermi halo'' are consistent with what would be expected for dark matter annihilation signals.
 The spectrum of the halo excess can be fitted with the most representative annihilation channel into $b\bar{b}$, and in that case, the mass and annihilation cross section of the WIMPs are estimated to be $m_\chi \sim$ 0.5--0.8 TeV and $\langle \sigma \upsilon \rangle \sim$ (5--8)$\times 10^{-25} \ \rm cm^3 \, s^{-1}$, respectively.
 This cross section is in tension with the upper limits derived from dwarf spheroidal galaxies, and is more than an order of magnitude larger than the canonical thermal relic cross section.
 However, considering various uncertainties, particularly those in the density profile of the MW halo, the dark matter interpretation of the Fermi halo is compatible with these.